tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

-**Janice**: “After seeing the evidence presented before me, it is this court’s decision that sole custody of Anson Valdez be granted to Ellen Hill.
+**Janice:** “After seeing the evidence presented before me, it is this court’s decision that sole custody of Anson Valdez be granted to Ellen Hill.
 Mr. Valdez, you will get him two weekends of every month.”

 &#x200B;